quercia-dev/birdclef2025/README.md

 ![](img/train_secondary_sand_nonempty.png)

-The final column of classification information, 'type', specifies a list of qualitative descriptions of the results: although most frequent labels are, in the following order: _song_, _no type_, _call_, _flight call_ and _alarm call_, there is a rich variety of calls, with 587 unique descriptors.
+The final column of classification information, 'type', specifies a list of qualitative descriptions of the results: although most frequent labels are, in the following order: _song_, _no type_, _call_, _flight call_ and _alarm call_, there is a rich variety of calls, with 587 unique , which are sparsely represented in the data.

 ![](img/train_type_histogram.png)

 ## Data Sources

-Our dataset consisted of audio recordings from three different sources: Xeno-Canto, a global bird sound repository; iNaturalist, a citizen science platform with diverse wildlife recordings; and the Colombian Sound Archive, a national collection preserving Colombia’s acoustic biodiversity.
-These sources vary in their level of scientific rigor, some are curated by experts, while others are maintained by hobbyists.
+The dataset consists of audio recordings from three different sources: Xeno-Canto, a global bird sound repository; iNaturalist, a citizen science platform with diverse wildlife recordings; and the Colombian Sound Archive, a national collection preserving Colombia’s acoustic biodiversity.
+These sources vary in their level of scientific rigor, as some are curated by experts, while others are maintained by hobbyists.
 Due to this, we quickly identified several data quality challenges:

-- Inconsistent availability of quality ratings across sources (only Xeno-Canto provided ratings)
+- Inconsistent availability of quality ratings across sources (only Xeno-Canto provided ratings).
-- High variability in audio quality, affecting model performance
+- High variability in audio quality, affecting model performance.
-- Frequent presence of silence, background noise, and irrelevant sounds in recordings
+- Frequent presence of silence, background noise, and irrelevant sounds in recordings.
-- Risk of losing representation for rare species during data cleaning or filtering
+- Risk of losing representation for rare species during data cleaning or filtering.
-- Severe class imbalance
+- Severe class imbalance.

 ## Challenges with the Data

 Some audio samples in the labeled dataset are spliced with human voices explaining the microphone setup.
-Moreover, some audio recordings contained large proportions of static noise, with no relevant information in those cases.
+Moreover, some audio recordings contain large proportions of static noise, with no relevant information in those cases.

-The labeled recordings are characterized with an extreme degree of class imbalance in training data, with the least catalogued classes being composed of less than a minute samples in total.
+The labeled recordings are characterized by an extreme degree of class imbalance in training data, with the least catalogued classes being composed of less than a minute samples in total.
 For instance, the following table shows the tail of the dataset classes, with the least represented labels.

 ```
 | primary_label | Tot    |